scienceandus/scienceandus.github.io/index.md

 # Join the Science and Us Community

 You'll be entering an online community of students curious about making complex topics engaging and accessible to the public and willing to step outside their comfort zone.
 In June, our team released a prompt for our community members to make projects about.
-The projects can be found [here](/community/#project-gallery).
+You can view the projects [here](/community/#project-gallery).

 We welcome all students interested in using creative approaches and a variety of media to communicate complex topics.